Kriechi/backup_morpher/README.md

 using a mode with the same tool as source and destination (`borg2borg` or `restic2restic`) - you can fall-back to command line arguments for both repositories.

+In cases where source and destination are the same, restic2restic or borg2borg, or simply to keep the environment variables clean, you can prefix them for the source with `MORPHER_SRC_` and for the destination with `MORPHER_DEST_`, e.g., `MORPHER_SRC_RESTIC_REPOSITORY=/some/path/to/restic_repo`.
+Each variable is only passed to the respective process during source or destination operations.

 [Borg docs on Environment Variables]: https://borgbackup.readthedocs.io/en/stable/usage/general.html#environment-variables
 [restic docs on Environment Variables]: https://restic.readthedocs.io/en/latest/040_backup.html#environment-variables